Model-X Change-Point Detection of Conditional Distribution: Introduction

 \subsection{Our contribution}

-In this paper, we propose the \textbf{M}odel-X chang\textbf{E}-point detectio\textbf{N} of conditional \textbf{D}istribution (MEND) algorithm.
-MEND utilizes the CRT method with latent mixture model (LMM) distillation to enable the simultaneous detection and localization of change points in the conditional distribution of a response given high-dimensional covariates.
-The major contributions of this paper are threefold.
-First, we tailor a model-X based CRT method for the proposed change-point detection problem, which leverages both labeled and unlabeled data to fully extract informative patterns from the data.
-Moreover, inheriting the attractive properties of the model-X framework, our proposed method does not require any specific assumptions on the conditional distribution of responses given covariates.
+First, In this paper, we propose the \textbf{M}odel-X chang\textbf{E}-point detectio\textbf{N} of conditional \textbf{D}istribution (MEND).
+Our model leverages both labeled and unlabeled data to comprehensively extract informative patterns and to enhance statistical validity under limited supervision.
+Inheriting the attractive properties of the model-X framework, the proposed approach does not impose any specific structural or distributional assumptions on the conditional distribution of responses given covariates, thereby ensuring robustness across diverse linear and nonlinear scenarios.

-Second, to reduce the computational burden of the proposed CRT procedure, we introduce a \textbf{LA}tent mixture model \textbf{D}istillation procedure, named MEND-LAD.
-By accurately pre-training the global model as a latent mixture model (LMM), we replace the repeated high-dimensional fittings in MEND with simple low-dimensional regression, which significantly reduces the computational burden while maintaining statistical validity.
-Importantly, this LAD strategy differs substantially from dCRT \citep{liu2022fast} in that our method effectively leverages the LMM structure under the alternative hypothesis of the change point problem to extract models or representations not captured by dCRT but informative for inference of the change point.
+Second, to address high-dimensional and complex data settings, we introduce a neural-network-based functional encoder as a distilled representation module.
+Distinct from the explicit and fixed functional constructions adopted in dCRT, our encoder is data-adaptive: its layer depth, activation functions, and architecture are tailored to the data characteristics, pretrained, and then frozen as a fixed distillation function.
+Unlike the dCRT’s distillation that mainly aims to reduce computational cost, our encoder’s primary purpose is to map covariates into a time-invariant latent subspace, where the intrinsic structure of the covariates remains stable over time.
+When encountering change point, the discrepancy between these stable latent representations and the evolving responses becomes amplified, thereby substantially enhancing the model’s sensitivity to distributional shifts.

-Finally, we provide theoretical analysis showing that both MEND and MEND-LAD achieve valid Type-I error control in the asymptotic sense under the null hypothesis of no distributional change.
-Extensive numerical experiments evidence the effectiveness of the proposed methods.
+Finally, for scenarios with at most a single change point, we propose a simplified version of our framework that eliminates unnecessary network structures and complex test statistics while maintaining high detection sensitivity.
+This lightweight version offers a more efficient and interpretable alternative, achieving comparable detection accuracy with dramatically reduced computational cost when the number of change points is known to be at most one.